FABRICATING A NEW SPINNER

 before I start laying up the other half of the mold.

-The mold and second side of the plug with a coat of orange tooling
+I brush coated the mold and second side of the plug with a coat

 start laminating the glass onto it.
 If I was doing this again, I

-would let the gelgoat cure, then paint on a second
+would let the gelcoat cure, then paint on

-layer of gelcoat before glassing.
-But this worked pretty well as
+a second layer of gelcoat before glassing.
+But this worked pretty

 First lay up over the gelcoat.
 The first coat is the toughest as